NOC OPERATIONS CONSULTING CASE STUDY How INOC Helped a Digital Banking Platform Optimize Incident Management and Scalability in Its IOC

 Automated Systems and Tool Integration

-INOC integrated the company’s monitoring tools with a centralized ITSM platform, automating ticket creation and event correlation.
-This eliminated manual processes, enabling real-time incident tracking and reducing response times.
+INOC proposed integrating the company’s monitoring tools with a centralized ITSM platform, automating ticket creation and event correlation.
+This would eliminate manual processes, enabling real-time incident tracking and reducing response times.
 The IOC got what it needed to manage incidents more efficiently and effectively.

 Stabilized Staffing with Structured Training Programs